Kadenang Ginto: Broadcast

 Kadenang Ginto premiered on October 8, 2018, on ABS-CBN.
 The series was the network's second longest-running afternoon drama series of the 2010s with a total of 348 episodes.

-In 2020, it re-aired on the newly launched Kapamilya Channel via pay cable and satellite, under the title Kadenang Ginto: The Golden Comeback from August 22, 2020 to May 1, 2021, every weekend replacing the second season of The Voice Teens and was replaced by Parasite Island.
-As a result, the remaining episodes until the finale moved to Jeepney TV from May 3, 2021 to March 18, 2022, replacing the re-runs of Pusong Ligaw in the timeslot.

-It re-aired on PIE Channel from August 14, 2023 to December 29, 2023, replacing the re-runs of The Better Half.

-After the closure of PIE Channel, it re-aired from the first episodes of the series on Jeepney TV and All TV (since April 15, 2024) from January 1, 2024 to January 19, 2025, replacing the re-runs of 100 Days to Heaven and was replaced by Ina, Kapatid, Anak.

 International broadcast

 In December 2021, the show had its international broadcast in Ecuador as La Heredera via the free-to-air TV network Ecuavisa.

 Adaptation

 In January 2020, an Indonesian remake of Kadenang Ginto was announced.
 The Verona Pictures-produced adaptation, titled Putri Mahkota (lit.
 Crown Princess), debuted on January 5, 2020, on ANTV.
 It aired for 22 episodes of 110 minutes each until January 26, 2020.